 Option 3: File a Lawsuit

-Drunk driving cases often result in a lawsuit.
+Drunk driving cases often result in personal injury lawsuits.
 If you want to pursue compensation directly from the at-fault driver, you can file suit in the civil court system.
 You’re entitled to compensation for your economic and non-economic damages but can also pursue punitive damages.

 Punitive damages aren’t intended to compensate an accident victim.
 Instead, it’s a way to punish the other party for their actions and deter similar future behavior.
 If they’re facing a DUI charge, you could use the evidence from their criminal case to strengthen your civil case.